reiver/littleape/README.md

 Preferred [Nodejs](https://nodejs.org/) version -> [16.17.0](https://nodejs.org/dist/v16.17.0).

-⚠️ This project is under heavy development and the structure is not finalized.
+⚠️ This project is under heavy development and the structure is unstable.

 ## Initialization